CTCL/election-websites/readme.txt

 == Description ==

-If you’re a local election official in the United States, you can use this template to get a head-start on building your election website.
+If you’re a local election official in the United States, you can use this template to get a head start on building your election website.
 The template will provide you with (1) a pre-built home page with election-related links and icons, (2) pre-loaded web pages on voting, voter registration, election resources, and more.
 The template follows guidelines from the Center for